sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-not-following-promises/index.md

 > **Sample Letter:**
 > Dear [Teacher's Name],
 >
 > I hope you are doing well.
-I’m writing to apologize for forgetting to submit my homework last week.
+I'm writing to apologize for forgetting to submit my homework last week.
 I understand that this has implications for my grade and the lesson you planned.
 >
-> I take full responsibility for my negligence and assure you it won’t happen again.
-I’ve organized my schedule to make sure I prioritize my responsibilities better.
+> I take full responsibility for my negligence and assure you it won't happen again.
+I've organized my schedule to make sure I prioritize my responsibilities better.
 >
-> Thank you for your understanding, and I’m truly sorry for any inconvenience this caused.
+> Thank you for your understanding, and I'm truly sorry for any inconvenience this caused.
 >
 > Warm regards,
 > [Your Name]